Learn-to-ride Instructions

 When you have found the balance point, start pushing the bike along with your feet on the ground.
 You can use one foot at a time, like walking, or both together, like hopping.
 Be sure to keep your feet near the ground, sit on the seat, and look up where you are going.
 Relax your arms, and practice steering!

-Keep your feet out where you can put them on the ground easily, and won’t scrape your shins on the pedals.
+Keep your feet out where you can put them on the ground easily, and hold them out to the sides so you won’t scrape your shins on the pedals.
+You can also try going around in a big circle, pushing with only one foot (the one inside the circle).
+Then try going in a circle in the other direction.
 When you can glide without touching either foot to the ground, you are ready to start pedaling.

 To start pedaling: